 If you are shooting wildlife in snow, do not prioritize the snow.
 In wildlife photography, the subject is always paramount.
 It's not worth loosing the shot to get the snow perfectly exposed.

 Finally, remember that snow is white and therefore it is sensitive to color shifts.
-It also reflects the color of objects near it.
+It reflects the color of objects near it.
 Accurate white balance is vital in snow photography.
 Yes, there's plenty of white but the camera doesn't know which shade of white to balance for.
 Make a manual reading or be prepared to adjust your white balance in post processing.
 There's nothing worse than purple snow.